eProsima/Integration-Service-docs/docs/libraries.rst

     extern "C" USER_LIB_EXPORT TopicDataType* GetTopicType(const char *name);

-It will be called with the TopicType name, and must return an instance of it (subclass of :class:`TopicDataType`).
+It will be called with the TopicType name and must return an instance of it (subclass of :class:`TopicDataType`).
 If the provided type is unknown, the function must return :class:`nullptr`.

 .. code-block:: cpp